 This section could include guidelines for lab safety, including policies and procedures.

 Students are often unaware of university support services available to them.
-For example, the Center for Excellence in Writing provides support for written work, and several tutoring centers on campus provide academic success, support and resources.
+For example, the Center for Excellence in Writing provides support for written work, and several tutoring centers on campus provide academic support and resources.

-Other vital support for graduate students include counseling services and sexual violence resources.
+Other vital support services for graduate students include counseling services and sexual violence resources.
 A support service section of your syllabus might include information about those.
-Feel free to add the following text in your syllabus as you see fit.

 As a student you may experience a range of issues that can cause barriers to learning or reduce your ability to participate in daily activities.
 These might include strained relationships, anxiety, high levels of stress, alcohol/drug problems, feeling down, health concerns, or unwanted sexual experiences.
 Counseling, Health Services and Health Promotion are here to help with these or other issues you may experience.
 You learn can more about these programs and services by contacting: